pgharts/trusty-clipped-extension/README.md

 ## Installation

-If you installed the Radiant gem then you already have Clipped installed.
+If you installed the TrustyCms gem then you already have Clipped installed.
 You can upgrade to a newer version using `bundle update radiant-clipped-extension`.

 Installation of the optional post-processors varies by system but are likely available through your package manager.